 - Recommended water depth over crown of plant: 10 - 30cm (4 - 12 inches)

 Flowering time: June to September

-- Supplied in the 1 litre pot we grow them in
+- Supplied in a 1 litre pot

-A note on taxonomy: some botanists consider this plant's true name to be Nymphaea pygmaea.
+A note on taxonomy: Some botanists consider this plant's true name to be Nymphaea pygmaea.
 The RHS considers Nymphaea pygmaea and Nymphaea tetragona to be synonyms, with Nymphaea tetragona being the correct name, so we have followed their rule here.

 Read more here on how to pot and care for your plant.